 - Any user who is mapped to an account on RMP can grant access to a Developer Account with the role of Business Manager or above.
 Email addresses that are not mapped to an account in the Retail Media Platform will not be able to grant access to the account

 - On the Developer Dashboard, the app developer sets up the app, picking a name, description, and logo

 - The app developer selects which permissions the app will need access to

 - The app developer generates a URL to share with an advertiser.
 Note: Once this URL is generated, the app name, description and scope cannot be changed

 - The app developer shares the link with the advertiser

 - The advertiser is directed to the Consent Dashboard and prompts the advertiser to login if required

 - The advertiser sees the authorization request, which has information about the app and the requested permissions

-- The advertiser decides which portfolios to grant or deny access to.
-Only Advertiser Admin can grant or deny access to an application.
+- The advertiser decides which portfolios to grant or deny access to

 - The app is now able to send calls leveraging that advertiser’s account

 Each app will request different permissions, based on its purpose.
 These permissions will be tied to different aspects of campaigns, such as Audiences, Budgets, Creatives, or Analytics.

 There are two types of permissions that an app might request.